The workings of SSL and TLS

-But what is an SSL certification and which one will work with your website?
-We will go through the different types of SSL certifications so that you will be able to pick the one that suits you best.
+Still, many of you think that what is SSL certification, and which one will work with your website?
+We will go through the different types of SSL certificates so that you will be able to pick the one that suits you best.
+So in this guide, we will cover thorough information on SSL And TLS.

 - Web browsing